hvuhsg/GoAPI/README.md

 This will start the example server `127.0.0.1:8080` and you can visit the example endpoints in your web browser or via curl.
 To see all of the endpoints tou can visit `127.0.0.1:8080/docs` to see the auto generated interactive docs.

-The examples included are:

-- **math_api**: Simple use of methods, parameters and validators.

 Feel free to use these examples as a starting point for your own projects and modify them as needed.

 ## Validation